ENHERTU® (fam-trastuzumab deru - GuruFocus.com

 Severe neutropenia, including febrile neutropenia, can occur in patients treated with ENHERTU.
 Monitor complete blood counts prior to initiation of ENHERTU and prior to each dose, and as clinically indicated.
 For Grade 3 neutropenia (Absolute Neutrophil Count [ANC] <1.0 to 0.5 x 109/L), interrupt ENHERTU until resolved to Grade 2 or less, then maintain dose.
 For Grade 4 neutropenia (ANC <0.5 x 109/L), interrupt ENHERTU until resolved to Grade 2 or less, then reduce dose by one level.
 For febrile neutropenia (ANC <1.0 x 109/L and temperature >38.3º C or a sustained temperature of ≥38º C for more than 1 hour), interrupt ENHERTU until resolved, then reduce dose by one level.

-In patients with metastatic breast cancer and other solid tumors treated with ENHERTU 5.4 mg/kg, a decrease in neutrophil count was reported in 65% of patients.
+In patients with metastatic breast cancer and HER2-mutant NSCLC treated with ENHERTU 5.4 mg/kg, a decrease in neutrophil count was reported in 65% of patients.
 Sixteen percent had Grade 3 or 4 decreased neutrophil count.
 Median time to first onset of decreased neutrophil count was 22 days (range: 2 to 664).
 Febrile neutropenia was reported in 1.1% of patients.

 Locally Advanced or Metastatic Gastric Cancer (6.4 mg/kg)